londonhackspace/hackspace-foundation-sites/README.md

 (It used to also support http://hackspace.org.uk, but this is now just MediaWiki)

+## Packages needed

+php5 sqlite php5-sqlite php-apc sqlite3 ruby-sqlite3

 ## Setting up Apache
-Make sure you have mod_rewrite enabled.
+Make sure you have mod_rewrite and expires enabled. (a2enmod rewrite, a2enmod expires)

 You'll need to include the /apache-config file in your apache host config.
 Example:

     <VirtualHost *:80>